CES home automation

 These are just a few of the home automation systems that are providing competition to the big three.
 Google Home, Amazon Echo and Apple HomeKit are still very much in the driving seat, but there are certainly plenty poised and ready, should any of these giants slip up.
 Cough, cough, Tim Cook.

 In keeping with our smart home theme, Samsung and LG are trying to outdo one another with smart fridges.
-The new and improved Samsung Family Hub 2.0 fridge boasts a bigger touchscreen, greater choice of apps, and slicker interface.
+The new and improved Samsung Family Hub 2.0 fridge boasts a bigger touchscreen, greater choice of apps, and a slicker interface.

 Samsung’s latest creation will be capable of doing everything from playing music via your favorite music site to mirroring a TV screen.
 They’ve also introduced voice control and – possibly its most strange function – the ability to order food from a third party.
-You know?
+Do you know?
 In case you’re too lazy to open the fridge.

 LG’s response to this was also to increase the size of its fridge’s touch screen.
 So now, with the help of Amazon Alexa, you can see what’s inside your fridge from the outside.
-Oh innovation, you fickle beast, you.
+Oh, innovation, you fickle beast, you.
 Once users have checked the contents of their fridge without opening the door, they’re able to create shopping lists with their voice, which the fridge can feed to online supermarkets and retail shopping sites.

 LG’s other big play in the home automation space was the announcement of the Hub Robot.
 This little Alexa-powered robotic ninja is capable of controlling a host of the company’s own connected devices, including everything from washing machines to refrigerators.

-This little guy (technically we should be gender neutral) comes with a built-in speaker and camera and is capable of interacting with different family members, differently.
+This little guy (technically we should be gender-neutral) comes with a built-in speaker and camera and is capable of interacting with different family members, differently.
 In case the massive touch screen on your fridge isn’t enough to see your fridge’s contents, Hub Robot can tell you what’s inside and even read recipes to you from the web.

 For the last few years, home automation has been sitting on the outskirts of innovation, waiting patiently for its time to arrive.
-2017 is that time and the fanfare and hype surrounding home automation is very real and wonderfully necessary.
+2017 is that time and the fanfare and hype surrounding home automation are very real and wonderfully necessary.